-\$15 copay for each Medicare covered PCP office visit.
+\$15 copayment for each Medicarecovered PCP office visit.

-\$40 copay for each Medicare covered specialist office visit.
+\$40 copayment for each Medicare-covered specialist office visit.

-\$25 copay for each Medicare covered hearing exam.
+\$25 copayment for each Medicare-covered hearing exam.

-\$25 copay for each Medicare covered dental service.
+\$25 copayment for each Medicare-covered dental service.

-\$15 copay for each Medicare covered PCP office visit.
+\$15 copayment for each Medicare-covered PCP office visit.

-\$40 copay for each Medicare covered specialist office visit.
+\$40 copayment for each Medicare-covered specialist office visit.

-\$25 copay for each Medicare covered hearing exam.
+\$25 copayment for each Medicare-covered hearing exam.

+that would be covered when provided by a physician)
-What you must pay when you get Services that are covered for you these services Physician/Practitioner services, including doctor's office visits \$25 copay for each Medicare covered dental service. (continued) Brief virtual (for example, via telephone or video chat) 5-10 minute check-ins with your doctor-if you are an established patient and the virtual check-in is not related to an office visit within the previous seven days, nor leads to an office visit within the next 24 hours or soonest available appointment Remote evaluation of pre-recorded video and/or images you send to your doctor, including your doctor's interpretation and follow-up within 24 hours-if you are an established patient and the remote evaluation is not related to an office visit within the previous seven days, nor leads to an office visit within the you are an established patient next 24 hours or soonest available appointment

-Second opinion prior to surgery

-Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)
+What you must pay when you get these services Services that are covered for you \$25 copayment for each Medicare-Physician/Practitioner services, including doctor's office visits covered dental service. (continued) o These services are available by phone, smartphone, tablet and/or computer.
+Please check with your provider for which device is needed and if other devices are required Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home o Telehealth services to diagnose, evaluate, or treat symptoms of a stroke Virtual check-ins (for example, by phone or video chat) with your doctor for 5 - 10 minutes if: o You're not a new patient and o The check-in isn't related to an office visit in the past seven days and o The check-in doesn't lead to and office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: O You're not a new patient and o The check-in isn't related to an office visit in the past seven days and The check-in doesn't lead to and office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, internet or electronic health record if you're not a new patient Second opinion prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease or services

-Consultation your doctor has with other physicians via

-telephone, internet, or electronic health record assessment-if